shapeshed/shapeshed.com/content/posts/unix-rm.md

-{
-  "slug": "unix-rm",
-  "title": "Linux and Unix rm command tutorial with examples", "date": "2016-10-07T01:00:00+00:00",
-  "image": "images/articles/rm.png",
++++
+date = "2016-10-07T01:00:00+00:00"
-  "description": "Tutorial on using rm, a UNIX and Linux command for removing files or directories.
-Examples of removing a file, removing multiple files, prompting for confirmation, removing recursively and forcing removal.", "tags": [
+description = "Tutorial on using rm, a UNIX and Linux command for removing files or directories.
+Examples of removing a file, removing multiple files, prompting for confirmation, removing recursively and forcing removal." image = "images/articles/rm.png" slug = "unix-rm" tags = ["UNIX", "Linux"] title = "Linux and Unix rm command tutorial with examples"

-    "UNIX",
-    "Linux"
-  ]
-}
++++

 ![Terminal showing rm man page][2]